Glossary and Definitions ...

 A demonym for New Haven is New Havener.

-For example: My father now lives in another state, yet he still thinks of himself as a New Havener.
+For example: My brother now lives in another state, yet he still thinks of himself as a New Havener.

 - FIPS Codes